-Liechtenstein is very restrictive in reporting Afforestations under the Kyoto Protocol and only reports planted or otherwise human-induced Afforestations (CC11).
-The annual rate of Afforestation since 1990 is assessed by AREA (see chp.
+Liechtenstein is very restrictive in reporting Afforestations under the Kyoto Protocol and only reports planted or otherwise human-induced Afforestations (land-use code CC11).
+The annual rate of Afforestation since 1990 is assessed by the AREA survey (see chp.
 6.3).
 For reporting under the Kyoto Protocol, afforested areas always remain in the "afforestation" category.
 Therefore, the area of Afforestations is increasing since 1990.